 One of the incredible things about yurts is the simple design which enables timely set up and take down, once you understand how it works.
 Each connection and component of our yurts is engineered to be efficient, durable, and convenient.
 This is a painless walkthrough of how a Nomad Shelter Yurt works.

-*You can reference our set up manual (link at the bottom of the page) for a more specific walkthrough, tips, and advisory on the assembly of these components.
+You can reference our set up manual linked at the bottom of the page for a more specific walkthrough, tips, and advisory on the assembly of these components.

 Our lattice is designed at the perfect capacity to support the top of the yurt without the bagana (pillars) traditionally used to stabilize a yurt.
 The lattice is held sturdy by carriage bolts connected to the door frame(s) and tension from the top half of components.
 If you chose to have hard window frame(s), these are structured identically to a door frame to maintain the structural integrity of the lattice.

 One of the fundamental structural components of our yurts is the tension cable.
-This robust steel wire rests in notches on the top of the lattice.
+This is a robust steel wire which rests in notches on the top of the lattice.